XRPLF/xrpl-dev-portal/content/ripplerest_api.md

 (New in [Ripple-REST v1.3.1](https://github.com/ripple/ripple-rest/releases/tag/1.3.1-rc1))

-Retrieve the current transaction fee for the `rippled` server Ripple-REST is connected to.
+Retrieve the current transaction fee, in XRP, for the `rippled` server Ripple-REST is connected to.
 If Ripple-REST is connected to multiple rippled servers, returns the median fee among the connected servers.

 <div class='multicode'>
 *REST*